 Increase the Scope of Our Distribution and Direct Sales.
 We have made substantial investments in product adjustments to tailor our solutions to the differing needs of our international end users and in new product acquisitions for both domestic and international markets.
 We have also invested in sales and marketing expansion, with a focus on our European and Asian subsidiaries.
-The addition of CitySync brought further critical mass to our European organization.
 Markets in Eastern Europe, the Asia/Pacific region, the Middle East, Africa and South America, which have historically lagged North America and Western Europe in their use of CED, have recently begun to increase the adoption of CED in their traffic, security/surveillance and environmental management systems.
 We intend to continue to refine our product offerings through engineering development and technology licensing to take advantage of the accelerated pace of the adoption of CED throughout the developing world.